Frequently Asked Questions – CNC Intelligence

 Yes, depending on the circumstances.
 While we don’t recover assets directly, our investigations empower victims and attorneys to pursue legal recovery through courts or law enforcement.

 Yes.
-We walk clients through next steps with legal or law enforcement bodies, including how to submit reports or share evidence with authorities.
+We walk clients through the next steps with legal or law enforcement bodies, including how to submit reports or share evidence with authorities.

 Legal & Professional Collaboration